42Crunch/vscode-openapi/README.md

 ## Known issues

 - For new files, IntelliSense does not work until you save the file.
 File extension must be `.json` or `.yaml`.
-- When you expand the sections and elements in the OpenAPI explorer, if the the left-hand panel gets very long, VS Code may push the last sections out of the UI.
-To view the sections that got pushed out, minimize the sections and elements you do not need.
-There is no scroll bar (yet) for the explorer section.

 ## Feedback